 NIH Research Festival

-Fatigue is one of the most common side effects of cancer treatments, such as radiotherapy (RT).
-While many factors influence the fatigue experience of patients, we hypothesize that expression of genes related to oxidative stress can be predictive of RT-related fatigue.
-In this study, fatigue as measured by the Functional Assessment of Cancer Therapy – Fatigue (FACT-F) and the expression level of 84 genes related to oxidative stress were assessed from 24 prostate cancer patients at baseline (pre-RT) and at RT completion.
-Participants were categorized into two groups, namely high fatigue (HF) and low fatigue (LF), based on a >3-point decline in FACT-F score from baseline to RT completion.
-In this work, we present a two-phase scheme which first selects a limited subset of genes deemed most predictive by a regularized linear regression method known as elastic net, followed by a widely used classifier, the regularized random forest, to discriminate patients having HF from LF.
-After selecting 16 genes out of 84 genes, the model predicted 87.5% accuracy (0.83 AUC) in cross-validation.
-Initial results suggest that several genes are consistently selected in the proposed scheme, such as NOS2, PRDX2 and PTGS1, showing promise as potential predictors for RT-related fatigue, and may provide information of its biologic underpinnings.
+While many factors influence the fatigue experienced by patients undergoing radiation therapy (RT), we hypothesize that expression of genes related to oxidative stress can be predictive of RT-related fatigue.
+In this work, we present a two-phase scheme which first selects a limited subset of genes deemed most predictive by a regularized elastic net, followed by a widely used classifier, the regularized random forest, to discriminate patients having high fatigue from low fatigue during RT.
+The model predicted 80% accuracy (0.80 AUC) in cross-validation.
+Initial results suggest that several genes are consistently selected in the proposed scheme, such as PRDX5, FHL2 and GPX4, showing promise as potential predictors for RT-related fatigue, and may provide information of its biologic underpinnings.

 This page was last updated on Friday, March 26, 2021